Loukei/Json2Qt/README.md

 JSON is a popular data format in many areas.

-Reading and writing the JSON file in C++ is very painful and wasting time, especially when we are warp some RestFul API.
+Reading and writing the JSON file then convert to C++ struct/class is very painful and waste time, especially when JSON Data has dozens of attributes.

 There were some tool in C++ to manage this task like [json2cpp.py],[autojsoncxx],[quicktype],[QtJsonSerializer] ... ,but its either not use Qt API or hard to install.